Department: Quality Systems

 Change Control/Design Control

-- Oversee the process of change/design control approval from evaluation of an initial proposal, through approval, implementation , closure and effectiveness review.
+- Oversee and or support the process of change control approval from evaluation of an initial proposal, through approval, implementation, closure and effectiveness review.

-- Provide Quality oversight of change/design controls to ensure that they meet the requirements of Vericel standards and procedures, and are clearly written and appropriately justified.
+- Provide QA oversight of change controls to ensure that they meet the requirements of industry standards and procedures, and are clearly written and appropriately justified.
 Provide QA approval of those changes at various points in the change life cycle, utilizing a TrackWise electronic workflow.

-- Apply and interpret procedures governing the change control process to propose changes, consulting with Quality management as appropriate.
-Work with project teams to determine change control approach for projects.
+- Apply and interpret industry standards and local procedures governing the change control process to proposed changes, consulting with QA management as appropriate.
+Work with project teams to determine the change control approach for projects.

-- Verify the completeness and correctness of supporting documentation for change, including items such as engineering studies, validation protocols, technical reports, engineering drawings and SOP changes.
-May also serve as the Quality approver for supporting documentation.
+- Verify the completeness and correctness of supporting documentation for changes, including items such as engineering studies, validation protocols, technical reports, engineering drawings and SOP changes.
+May also serve as the QA approver for this supporting documentation.

 - Monitor the status of open changes, providing periodic reports and status updates on the overall performance of the change control system.